Cassava: Etymology

 The generic name Manihot and the common name "manioc" both derive from the Guarani (Tupi) name mandioca or manioca for the plant.
 The specific name esculenta is Latin for 'edible'.
 The common name "cassava" is a 16th century word from the French or Portuguese cassave, in turn from Taíno caçabi.
 The common name "yuca" or "yucca" is most likely also from Taíno, via Spanish yuca or juca.

 Description

-The harvested part of a cassava plant is the storage root.
-This is long and tapered, with an easily detached rough brown rind.
-The white or yellowish flesh is firm and even in texture.
-Commercial cultivars can be 5 to 10 cm wide at the top, and some 15 to 30 cm long, with a woody vascular bundle running down the middle.
-The tuberous roots are largely starch, with small amounts of calcium (16 milligrams per 100 grams), phosphorus (27 mg/100 g), and vitamin C (20.6 mg/100 g).
-Cassava roots contain little protein, whereas the leaves are rich in it, except for being low in methionine, an essential amino acid.
+The cassava plant has alternately arranged, palmately lobed leaves each with three to seven lobes.
+The plant's sap is milky.
+Cassava is monoecious, with separate male and female flowers on the same plant, arranged in inflorescences.
+These develop at the apex of the growing stem; buds can sprout to form new branches below the inflorescence, enabling continued vegetative growth.
+Farmers prefer a non-branching (erect) plant because it is easier to collect, transport, and store.
+However, the erect form complicates plant breeding as flowers are scarce or absent; breeders make use of photoperiod extension, pruning, and plant growth regulators to encourage flowering.